rgiosa10/mr-robogers-neighborhood/README.md

 modifyArray(numberArray);
 Expected Output: [0, 'Beep!', 'Boop!', "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!', 'Beep!', 'Beep!', 'Beep!', 'Beep!', 'Beep!', 'Beep!', 'Beep!', 'Boop!']

+Test: ""It substitutes a multi-digit number that has 3 inside to Boop"
+Code:
+text = 13
+modifyArray(numberArray);
+Expected Output: [0, 'Beep!', 'Boop!', "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!', 'Won't you be my neighbor?']

 ```